Algorithmic correspondence and analytic rules: The algorithm

-\item \textbf{Skeleton parts.} \ Perform a backward-chaining proof search on $\vd x : \bvarphi$ in which only translation rules are used.\footnote{Here we are compositionally destroying all the Skeleton connectives namely $\wdia$ and $\aand$ if occurring in precedent position, and $\wbox, \aor$ and $\ararr$ if occurring in succedent position.} \item \textbf{Skeleton-PIA merging.} \ A \emph{merging point} is a tuple of sequents $(S_1, ..., S_n, S)$, of which $S_1, ..., S_n$ are the {\em premises} and $S$ the {\em conclusion}, and such that the set of labelled formulae of $S$ is the union of the sets of labelled formulae of $S_1, ..., S_n$.
-Verify whether $(S_1, ..., S_n, S)$ is a merging point, where the $S_i$ are the endsequents of all the proof-trees $\pi^{\, i}_\varphi$ generated in item (ii), and $S$ is the uppermost sequent of the proof-section generated in item (iii).
-If $(S_1, ..., S_n, S)$ is a merging point, then it is an application of the rule $r$ in output, which provides the missing step in proof of $\vd x : \varphi$.
+\item \textbf{Skeleton-PIA merging.} A \emph{merging point} is a tuple of sequents $(S_1, ..., S_n, S)$, of which the $S_i$ are the endsequents of all the proof-trees $\pi^{\, i}_\varphi$ generated in item (ii) and $S$ is the uppermost sequent of the proof-section generated in item (iii).
+We call the $S_i$ the {\em premises} and $S$ the {\em conclusion} of the merging point.
+If $(S_1, ..., S_n, S)$ is a merging point, then it is an application of the rule $r$ in output, which provides the missing step in the derivation of $\vd x : \bvarphi$.

 Let $R_i$ and $R$ be the relational parts of $S_i$ and $S$ respectively.
 The rule $r$ associated with the merging point is:

 \item \textbf{Reading off the geometric axiom from the rule.} Let $F_i$ be defined as the conjunction of the relational atoms in $R_i$ in case in $S_i$ there are no occurrences of $y : \bot$ in precedent position or of $y : \top$ in succedent position (an empty conjunction will be regarded as $\top$).
 Otherwise, let $F_i$ be $\bot$.
 If in $S$ there are formulas $y : \bot$ (resp. $y : \top$) in precedent (resp.~succedent) position, then the required geometric formula is $\top$.
 Otherwise, the geometric axiom which we can read off from the rule $r$ is: